leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 ## About the developers

-* **Leo McCormack**: a postdoctoral researcher at Aalto University.
+* **Leo McCormack**: former postdoctoral researcher at Aalto University.
-* **Symeon Delikaris-Manias**: post doctorate researcher at Aalto University, specialising in compact microphone array processing for DoA estimation and sound-field reproduction.
-His doctoral research included work on the Cross-Pattern Coherence (CroPaC) algorithm, which is a spatial post-filter optimised for high noise/reverberant environments.
+* **Symeon Delikaris-Manias**: former postdoctoral researcher at Aalto University.
-* **Archontis Politis**: a professor at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.
+* **Archontis Politis**: professor at Tampere University.
-* **Ville Pulkki**: Professor at Aalto University, known for VBAP, SIRR, DirAC and eccentric behaviour.
+* **Ville Pulkki**: professor at Aalto University.
-* **Christoph Hold**: a doctoral candidate at Aalto University.
+* **Christoph Hold**: doctor of science from Aalto University.
-* **Michael McCrea**: an audio R&D engineer.
+* **Michael McCrea**: audio R&D engineer.
-* **Sebastian Schlecht**: a professor at Aalto University.
+* **Sebastian Schlecht**: professor at Friedrich-Alexander-Universität Erlangen-Nürnberg.
-* **Rapolas Daugintis**: a doctoral candidate at Imperial College London.
+* **Rapolas Daugintis**: PhD from Imperial College London.
-* **Thomas McKenzie**: a lecturer in acoustics at the University of Edinburgh.
+* **Thomas McKenzie**: lecturer in acoustics at the University of Edinburgh.
-* **Nils Meyer-Kahlen**: a doctoral candidate at Aalto University.
+* **Nils Meyer-Kahlen**: postdoctoral researcher at Aalto University.
-* **Janani Fernandez**: a postdoctoral researcher at Tampere University.
+* **Janani Fernandez**: postdoctoral researcher at Tampere University.

 ## License

 All of the plug-ins in the SPARTA suite may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 ## References
 [1] Zotter, F., Frank, M. (2012). **All-Round Ambisonic Panning and Decoding.** <br/> Journal of the Audio Engineering Society, 60(10), 807-820.